anvilco/spectaql/README.md

 SpectaQL is a Node.js library that generates static documentation for a [GraphQL](https://graphql.org) schema using a variety of options:
 1. From a live endpoint using the introspection query.
 2. From a file containing an introspection query result.
-3. From a file containing the schema definition in SDL.
+3. From a file, files or glob leading to the schema definitions in SDL.

 The goal of SpectaQL is to help you keep your documentation complete, current and beautiful with the least amount of pain as possible.